• Home |

 • Muzzle Energy: 1,283 ft-lbs

 If you want cheap 223 ammo, this is it.
-It's a third of the price of most 223 Rem hunting and self-defense ammo, so if you take it to the range, you'll be able to stay longer because you're not spending your paycheck on ammo for target practice.
+It's a third of the price of most 223 Rem hunting and self-defense ammo, so if you take it to the range, you'll be able to stay longer.

-Despite being cheap, TulAmmo 223 Rem 55-Grain FMJ offers shooters comparable ballistics to more expensive 55gr ammo, which means you can train with it and get similar results as the costly ammunition.
+Despite being cheap, TulAmmo 223 Rem 55 grain FMJ offers shooters comparable ballistics to more expensive 55 grain ammo, which means you can train with it and get similar results as you would have with the costlier stuff.

 How to Choose the Best 223 Ammo Based on Your Needs

-When purchasing ammunition, you're typically compromising because there's no perfect ammunition.
-There are always several considerations that you need to make.
+There are always several considerations that you need to make when purchasing ammunition.

 Budget

-My personal preference is to shoot for somewhere in the middle; however, there were times when I was pinching every penny, so I was only concerned with the cheapest ammo I could find.
+My personal preference is to shoot for somewhere in the middle.
+However, there were times when I was pinching every penny, so I was only interested in the cheapest ammo I could find.

 Remember that cheaper ammo tends to be less reliable than more expensive ammunition.